-Our suggested one of the considerable skills to deal with depression effectively is meditation.
+We suggested that meditation is one of the considerable skills to deal with depression effectively.
 It helps you relax and gain control over any intrusive thoughts you may have during your depressive phase.

 When depressed, our thinking can be influenced by external forces and thoughts, starting from our environment.

 So meditation helps us control where we focus our attention and what we think about.
-It’s not just about controlling the thoughts but also about governing the emotions that come along with them.
+It’s not just about controlling the thoughts but also governing the emotions accompanying them.

 The most encouraging method of all of our suggested ways is the journal.